Stable and Informative Spectral Signatures for Graph Matching: Experiments

-In this section, follow the experimental protocol of \cite{cho2010}, we synthetically generate random graphs and perform a comparative study.
-In the first part of the experiment, we use random graphs from Erdos-R\'{e}nyi model $\g(n,m)$.
-For each selected edge, we add a uniform $[0,1]$ random weight.
-The graph is then perturbed by adding random Gaussian noise ${\cal N}(0,\sigma^2)$ on selected edges.
+In this section, following the experimental protocol of \cite{cho2010}, we synthetically generate random graphs and perform a comparative study.
+In the first part of the experiment, we use random graphs from Erdös-Rényi model $\g(n,m)$, where $m$ edges are randomly selected from all possible $\frac{n(n-1)}{2}$ edges.
+For each selected edge, we add a uniform random weight in the range $[0,1]$.
+The graph is then perturbed by adding random Gaussian noise ${\cal N}(0,\sigma^{2})$ on selected edges.